 YOUR STUDENT CATALOG

 Special information on the Penn Foster High School experience.

-PROGRAM OUTLINE
+YOUR FIRST LESSON MATERIALS All you need to get started.

-The information you will learn in your program and the order in which you will learn it.
+PROGRAM OUTLINE The information you will learn in your program and the order in which you will learn it.